Getty Images

 FTC orders Marriott to pay $52M and enhance security practices

-One settlement required Marriott to pay $52 million and to strengthen its security practices.
-In a separate proposed settlement, Marriott and Starwood "also agreed to provide all of its U.S. customers with a way to request deletion of personal information associated with their email address or loyalty rewards account number," according to the FTC.
+One settlement requires Marriott to pay $52 million and to strengthen its security practices.
+In a separate proposed settlement, Marriott and Starwood "also agreed to provide all its U.S. customers with a way to request deletion of personal information associated with their email address or loyalty rewards account number," according to the FTC.

 The settlements and complaint highlighted several basic security protocols that were missing from Marriott and Starwood's cybersecurity program.
 More than 344 million customers were affected by the data breaches, according to the FTC.
-Stolen information included names, mailing addresses, email addresses, phone numbers, month and day of birth and loyalty account information.
+Stolen information included "names, mailing addresses, email addresses, phone numbers, month and day of birth, and loyalty account information."

-FTC's investigation into the data breaches revealed that Marriott and Starwood failed to implement password, access and firewall controls, as well as network segmentation.
+The FTC's investigation into the data breaches revealed that Marriott and Starwood failed to implement password, access and firewall controls, as well as network segmentation.
 Additionally, the FTC alleged that the hotels did not patch outdated software and systems, or adequately log and monitor network activity.
 The agency also stated that Marriott and Starwood did not deploy adequate MFA, a relatively basic security practice that the infosec industry has pushed for years.

-The unsealed complaint said Marriott provided "deceptive information security statements" and it expanded on the hotel's poor security practices.
-The FTC said that because of inadequate password controls, "employees often used default, blank or weak passwords."
+The unsealed complaint said Marriott provided deceptive information security statements, and it expanded on the hotel's poor security practices.
+The FTC said that because of inadequate password controls, "employees often used default, blank, or weak passwords."

 The investigation also found that the hotels did not terminate the accounts of former employees "in a timely manner."
 The complaint also cited inadequate logging capabilities, which made it difficult for security teams to distinguish between authorized and unauthorized activity.